SamStruthers/CPF_reservoir_study_data/README.md

 Data are housed in the `data` folder and it contains the following:

--   `cleaned`: These data have been passed through the 01_chem_prep script and has had associated burn severity and location data added to the chemistry data.
+-   `cleaned`: This folder contains the most recently available dataset and has associated burn severity and location data added to the chemistry data.
+The addition of the metadata was accomplished using the `01_chem_prep.qmd` R script.

 -   `raw`: These data were directly received by the ROSSyndicate from RMRS lab managers.
-Downstream users are encouraged to use the collated data file `ReservoirChemistry_073123.csv` in the `cleaned` directory.
+Downstream users are encouraged to use the collated data file `CPF_reservoir_chemistry_up_to_071023.csv` in the `cleaned` directory.

 -   `metadata`: this contains location data, parameter/column name definitions, units, and methods used at the RMRS Lab.